DIRECTORS - ACTORS - WRITERS - CINEMATOGRAPHERS - PRODUCERS

 Jessie Kahnweiler - Writer/Director: The Skinny, Meet My Rapist

-A few years ago, in an effort to help my work evolve from "therapy caught on film" Jill Soloway recommended Joan Scheckel's Filmmaking Labs and my life, work, and central nervous system would never be the same.
+A few years ago, in an effort to help my work evolve from "therapy caught on film" Joey Soloway recommended Joan Scheckel's Filmmaking Labs and my life, work, and central nervous system would never be the same.
 Studying with Joan broke me down only to break me wide open.
 She's taught me that feels + craft = the truth.
 Whenever people ask how to break into the biz I recommend Joan's lab.
 It's not cheap but i promise you it will get your stories told and sold.
 THIS is the work and it never ends baby.
 See ya in class!

 Mary Kuryla - Writer/Director: Freak Weather